DVA Legislation

 Which conditions are on the presumptive liability list?

 The list has not been published yet.
 DVA has stated it will appear on their website shortly.
 We will update this article when it's released.
+Based on the most commonly accepted conditions and the legislation's intent, hearing loss, tinnitus, PTSD, and common musculoskeletal conditions are the most likely candidates.

 When does presumptive liability start?